 }

-Performance Testing
+Performance testing

-- Test email loading speed on 3G connections
+- Test on throttled connections

 <!--[if mso]>